leading strategy and design

 Context

 AG Grid is a powerful data grid component widely used by developers, but it lacked visual cohesion and intuitive user experience.
-My task was to transform its native interface to feel more like our component - modern, clean, and user-friendly - while fully integrating it with our design system.
+My task was to transform its native interface to feel more like our component: modern, clean, and user-friendly.

 Challenge